-I know that I shared my story back in May, but since then I have gained new friends, both “real people” friends, and “virtual friends” (new readers to my blog) AND there has been some progress in my health story, so I thought I might re-share my story with you guys.
-It is a long story, and isn’t a pretty one.
+It has been a year since I last shared my story, and since then I have gained new friends, both “real people” friends, and “virtual friends” (new readers to my blog/FB page).
+And since there has been some progress in my health story, I thought I might re-share my story with you guys.
+Also, if my story can in some way help someone else with ANY form of chronic illness (Lyme, vaccine injury, Dysautonomia, POTS, Endometriosis, etc.), I’ll keep sharing it.
+My story is a long story, and isn’t pretty.
 But it is a story of growth, family, determination and how I attempt to find joy in the midst of chronic illness.

 May 2012 found me finishing up with my A.S. degree from Jefferson State with every intention of going to the University of South Alabama for Nursing School.
 From the 2010-2012 school years, I worked 2 part time jobs, took 12-17 credit hours per semester, served as an JSCC Ambassador (helped in the office, gave tours, assisted students with applying for enrollment/classes, assisted with events, etc.), and kept a 3.91 GPA.
 I had NO health issues whatsoever.
 In 2012 I was accepted into USA’s Nursing School, completed all of my vaccines required for nursing school (This is an important fact, remember this), became CPR certified, secured an apartment, and only had 1 class (Microbiology) to take that summer before I would be ready to move down to Mobile and start USA’s nursing program in the Fall.
 I had everything planned out.
 Or so I thought.
 I didn’t plan on health issues.